GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 With Consent Mode v2, the MP incorporates a consent attribute explicitly configuring consent types and states within each request.
 If specific consent parameters are not included in a request, GA4 will default to the consent settings established through online interactions associated with the same client ID or app instance.
 Hence, setting the attribute via the MP might not be as crucial as it is for websites and apps because it can be inferred from other events.

-For example, when sending event data, such as a purchase event, you can specify consent states for different types of data collection and processing through the MP.
+For example, when sending event data, such as a purchase event, you can specify consent states for data collection and processing through the MP.
 The following CURL command demonstrates how to include consent attributes for `ad_user_data` and `ad_personalization` within an event payload:

 ```text
 curl -X POST 'https://www.google-analytics.com/debug/mp/collect?api_secret=<your-key>&measurement_id=G-XXXXXX' \